straup/flamework-api/README.md

 	FLAMEWORK_INCLUDE_DIR . "/config_api_methods.php";

-Where the "**methods**" part is used to denote a particular group of method definitions.
+Where the **methods** part is used to denote a particular group of method definitions.
 For example:

 	$GLOBALS['cfg']['api_method_definitions'] = array(